Julianj34/Quantum-Technology-Analysis/README.md

 👉 In short:
 Quantum technologies demand atomic-scale precision – and isotopically engineered materials are a key enabler for making the next generation of qubits, quantum networks, and sensors both stable and scalable.

+“With this project, I aim to analyze and connect different aspects of quantum technology and isotope research to highlight their interdependencies and future potential.”